hackclub/hackclub/workshops/python and data visualizations/README.md

 fig,ax= plt.subplots()
 ```

--   This created a figure with a single axes.
+- This created a figure with a single axis.
 - Here are a few different ways you can use fig…
 ```python
 fig=plt.figure()